drakkan/sftpgo/README.md

 Thank you to [KeenThemes](https://keenthemes.com/) for granting us a custom license to use their amazing [Mega Bundle](https://keenthemes.com/products/templates-mega-bundle) for SFTPGo UI.

+Thank you to [Incode](https://www.incode.it/) for helping us to improve the UI/UX.

 ## License

 GNU AGPL-3.0-only